 - Emphasize the crucial role of family participation in the process of treatment and provide effective strategies for family engagement

 Upon completion of the course, participants will receive a Certificate of Attendance and Certificate in Group (Level A) Training in Group Interpersonal Therapy.

 This year, the Summer Institute in Global Mental Health will be held virtually from April 26- May 2, 2021.

 Group IPT training is provided by:

 - Helen (Lena) Verdeli, Ph.D., M.Sc.

 - Kathleen (Kathy) F. Clougherty, L.C.S.W.

 WHO mhGap Humanitarian Intervention Guide training is provided by:

-For more information, please visit the Global Mental Health Lab website.
+For more information, please visit the Summer Institute in Global Mental Health website.